benmfaul/XRTB/README.md

 THEORY OF OPERATION
 =====================================
-Aerospike is used as the shared context  between all bidders.
-All shared data is kept in Aerospike, and all  bidders connect to this Aerospike instance to share data.
-Specifically, the response to a bid request, a 'bid', is stored in Aerospike after it is made, because on the win notification, a completely separate bidder may process the win, and the original bid must be retrieved as quickly as possible to complete the transaction.
+Zerospike is used as the shared context  between all bidders.
+All shared data is kept in Zerospike, and all  bidders connect to this service to share data.
+Specifically, the response to a bid request, a 'bid', is stored in Zerospike after it is made, because on the win notification, a completely separate bidder may process the win, and the original bid must be retrieved as quickly as possible to complete the transaction.
 A database query is far to slow to accomplish this.
-This is the main use for Aerospike
+The frequency caps are also kept in Zerospike.

 ZeroMQ is used as the publish/subscribe system.
 Commands are sent to running bidders over ZeroMQ publish channel.
 Likewise responses to commands are sent back on another ZeroMq channel, 'responses'.
 Clickthrough, wins, and pixel-file notification is sent on yet channels, as set forth in the app.zeromq object.

 Shared Database
 -------------------------------
-A database of Users and their campaigns is kept in a  ConcurrentHashMap, that is stored in Aerospike as a Map.
+A database of Users and their campaigns is kept in a  ConcurrentHashMap, that is stored in Zerospike as a Map.
 This allows the bidders to maintain a shared database.

 Configuration